NetroxTTV/GPTSITES/README.md

 1. Upload all files to your web server or GitHub Pages repository.
 2. Ensure all file paths are correct.
 3. Clear browser cache if needed after updates.

-## License

-This project is open for personal and commercial use.
-Modify it to fit your needs.